-- 2.109 Commissioners for healthcare for excluded groups in each locality are recommended to identify the local consultant in dental public health who will champion access to dental care and work collaboratively with heads of community and special care dentistry services to advise on how access could be facilitated within local arrangements for NHS dentistry (appropriate local NHS primary dental care and/or salaried dental/special care dental services). - 2.110 Dental care for excluded groups should be included in an area's oral health strategy.
+- 2.110 Commissioners for healthcare for excluded groups should identify the local consultant in dental public health.
+They should champion access to dental care and work collaboratively with heads of community and special care dentistry services to advise on how access could be facilitated within local arrangements for NHS dentistry (appropriate local NHS primary dental care and/or salaried dental/special care dental services). - 2.111 Dental care for excluded groups should be included in an area's oral health strategy.
 Services for excluded groups should be specified in contractual arrangements with appropriate local NHS primary dental care and/or salaried dental/special care dental services.
-The strategy should include raising awareness of the dental needs of excluded groups to those outside the dental profession, including local public health teams, health professionals, community workers, education service, and the service users themselves. - 2.111 These standards recommend that each local authority undertake an oral health needs assessment of the socially excluded populations in their locality to understand both normative and subjective dental impacts in these groups.
-A mapping of existing services within and outside of the NHS is needed in order to understand the current capacity to manage the burden of dental disease in the socially excluded population. - 2.112 Services should be commissioned to mapped oral health needs and should provide services that are appropriate to the service users and can adapt to their needs as these are revealed.
-This may include, but is not limited to, outreach services situated at locations convenient for the user, flexible opening hours (early mornings or later into the evening) and collaboration with pre-existing services.
+The strategy should include raising awareness of the dental needs of excluded groups to those outside the dental profession, including local public health teams, health professionals, community workers, education services, and the service users themselves. - 2.112 Each local authority should undertake an oral health needs assessment of the socially excluded populations in their locality to understand both normative and subjective dental impacts in these groups.
+A mapping of existing services within and outside the NHS is needed in order to understand the current capacity to manage the burden of dental disease in socially excluded populations. - 2.113 Services should be commissioned to mapped oral health needs and should provide services that are appropriate to the service users and can adapt to their needs as these are revealed.
+These may include, but are not limited to, outreach services situated at locations convenient for the users, flexible opening hours (early mornings or later into the evening) and collaboration with pre-existing services.

-- 2.113 Each service is recommended to have a policy as to what treatment will or will not be provided to those services users who are uncertain of the exemption status, especially those who present with a dental emergency such as pain or facial swelling. - 2.114 There are a multiplicity of services across the country that are using a range of different models to deliver care inter-service communication and an agreement of what constitutes best practice for delivering socially inclusive dentistry should be implemented.
+- 2.114 Each service is recommended to have a policy as to what treatment will or will not be provided to those service users who are uncertain of their exemption status, especially those who present with a dental emergency such as pain or facial swelling. - 2.115 There is a multiplicity of services across the country that are using a range of different models to deliver care.
+Inter-service communication and an agreement of what constitutes best practice for delivering socially inclusive dentistry should be implemented.
 A central hub assimilating data and providing an overview of the oral health needs and services available to meet these needs should be produced.
 The ultimate aim is to target those areas with the greatest need for dental care and the fewest available resources to meet that need.
-In this way, funding and service development can be provided equitably. - 2.115 The standards and quality of dental care provided in mobile and outreach clinics should seek to comply with Care Quality Commission best practice recommendations.
+In this way, funding and service development can be provided equitably. - 2.116 The standards and quality of dental care provided in mobile and outreach clinics should seek to comply with Care Quality Commission best practice recommendations.

-Integration of dental care with primary medical and social care.
+Integration of dental care with primary medical and social care